Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 ## Key concepts

-- `TableServiceClient` - Client that provides functions to interact at a Table Service level sucn as create, list and delete tables
+- `TableServiceClient` - Client that provides functions to interact at a Table Service level such as create, list and delete tables

 - `TableClient` - Client that provides functions to interact at an entity level such as create, list and delete entities within a table.